Meet the Quarternote Counseling Clinical Staff

 Meredith McGinn (License # 0704013989) is a licensed Resident in Counseling who focuses on guiding individuals on a journey toward self-empowerment.
 She believes that with the right tools, individuals are able to gain the skills and confidence that will help to enhance the quality of their lives.
 She has had experience working with people from diverse racial, cultural and socio-economic backgrounds.
 Meredith specializes in treating depression, anxiety, trauma, ADHD, as well as substance use disorders.

 Using a humanistic approach, Meredith collaborates with the client on their goals for treatment.
-She integrates evidence-based theories and interventions into sessions such as: Psychodynamic theory, Cognitive Behavioral Therapy, mindfulness practices, Motivational Interviewing and Internal Family Systems.
+Ms. McGinn integrates evidence-based theories and interventions into sessions such as: Psychodynamic theory, Cognitive Behavioral Therapy (CBT), mindfulness practices, Motivational Interviewing, Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS).

 Meredith received a Master of Education in Clinical Mental Health Counseling from George Mason University, and a Bachelor of Science in Psychology with a Minor in Studio Art from Eastern Connecticut State University.
 Additionally, Meredith has received supplemental training on LGBTQ+ Awareness, Cognitive Behavioral Therapy, Motivational Interviewing and Trauma Informed Care.
 Meredith has had experience working as a behavioral therapist, a crisis listener, an art therapy intern as well as a teacher.
 She works with adolescents and adults.

 Meredith is currently available for online telehealth services only.